papa-diop/data_analyst/Data Analysis/Tableau/Airbnb_Project/readme.md

 # Real Estate Data Analysis

-This project is Airbnb listings.
+This project is about Airbnb listings.
 The project focuses on analyzing various aspects of real estate pricing and revenue.

 ## Visualizations